-• Economic strengths generally include the Town of Richford's location; the Mecan Springs State Fishery Area and other natural areas, open space and recreational opportunities; prime agricultural soils, and a strong agricultural economy.
-Weaknesses include low population density and lack of economic diversity.
+• Economic strengths generally include the Town of Leon's location, natural resources and agricultural base, while weaknesses include low population density and lack of economic diversity.

 Commercial and Industrial Design

 • Site review procedures and design standards can be used to improve the quality of design and to promote the individual identity for a community.